yuew03/CSE512-FP-NNetVis/README.md

 Marking each node with details

 ## Task Assignment
-Justin Lee: report and poster, design strategy
+Justin Lee: arrange group meeting with Callin, design the architecture of our project, write the report and design our poster

 Yue Wang: data wrangling and coding